 Avery had a lot of fun making the hummingbird craft as it involved finger painting.
-We made a bunch of hummingbirds and hung them from trees in Canada and two months later we brought a hummingbird with us to hang from a tree in Zambia.
-We were in Zambia to donate trees to children from The ChariTREE Foundation.
-While there, I told the children about the story of the hummingbird.
+We made a bunch of hummingbirds and decorated trees in Canada and two months later we brought hummingbirds with us to decorate a tree in Zambia.
+While on a children’s tree project in Zambia with The ChariTREE Foundation, I told local children the hummingbird fable and how everyone, no matter how small, can be a hummingbird environmentalist.
 VIDEO: from our ‘Tree Trip’ to Zambia.

 What you’ll need to make your own hummingbird craft: